hatari/hatari/tests/readme.txt

 - "make test" test for Native Features emulator interface, and example code for different compilers / assemblers on how to use it

+mem_end/
+- "make test" tests handling of screen at end of RAM

 screen/
 - "make test" tests for a fullscreen demo

 serial/
-- "make test" tests for Hatari serial interfaces
+- "make test" tests for Hatari (MFP/SCC/MIDI) serial interfaces

 tosboot/
 - Tester for automatically running all (specified) TOS versions with